Sustainable Exploration

 • INTEGRITY COMPROMISED

-Integrity confirmation, if issued, is:
+Integrity confirmation, if issued, is bounded, conditional, revocable, and time-limited.

 Proceeding contrary to a determination voids reliance on the governance record.
 This instrument does not transfer authority, intervene operationally, or manage execution.